JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

-# The Simplified Model API
+# Simple User Defined Models

 To quickly implement a new supervised model in MLJ, it suffices to: